I’ve been holding onto this blog post for months.

 - Missing signature in the Confirmation of Cooperation section – this is the second signature needed for the agent to get paid.
 Maybe the agent knew they didn’t deserve the commission. #wishfulthinking

 - The Buyer signed in the Multiple Representation box.
 Ugh.
 When this section is signed, it means the same brokerage is representing both the Buyer and the Seller and different agent obligations came into effect.
-Let me assure you all, this was NOT a Sage agent and we were NOT under Multiple Representation.
+Let me assure you all, this was NOT an agent at our brokerage and we were NOT under Multiple Representation.

 How the Story Ends